Jason Josephson Storm

 Japanese Religions: Storm’s scholarship initially concentrated on Japan in the Edo-Meiji Era (1600-1912), treating it as a central node in a series of semi-overlapping transnational networks.
 Drawing largely on archival sources written in Japanese, Chinese, French, Spanish, Portuguese, German, and Dutch, he worked on the importation of the Euro-American concepts of “religion,” “science,” and “secularism” into Japan and traced the sweeping changes—intellectual, legal, and cultural—that followed.

-This research came to fruition in The Myth of Disenchantment: Magic, Modernity, and the Birth of the Human Sciences (University of Chicago Press, 2017) which challenges the most widely held account of modernity and its rupture from the pre-modern past.
+This research came to fruition in The Myth of Disenchantment: Magic, Modernity, and the Birth of the Human Sciences (2017) which challenges the most widely held account of modernity and its rupture from the pre-modern past.
 Based on archival research in five different countries, this monograph traces the history of notions of disenchantment in the births of philosophy, anthropology, sociology, folklore, psychoanalysis, and religious studies.
 Ironically, it shows that the myth of mythless modernity formed at the very time that Britain, France, and Germany were in the midst of occult and spiritualist revivals.
 Indeed, these disciplines’ founding figures were not only aware of, but profoundly enmeshed in, the occult milieu; and it was specifically in response to this burgeoning culture of spirits and magic that they produced notions of a disenchanted world.

 Theory: Storm also has an abiding passion for philosophy and Theory more generally.
 As an undergraduate, he began as a philosophy major with a focus on philosophy of science before his deep involvement with Asian philosophical traditions, such as Buddhism, Confucianism, and Daoism, took him to a religion department where they were treated more sympathetically.
 In graduate school, he was trained in East Asian philosophy and Francophone (post)structuralisms.
 He then spent several years marinating in the work of Hegel and the Frankfurt School.
 But he has more recently been working on philosophy of social science and returning to an earlier interest in analytic philosophy.
 Storm juxtaposes these diverse philosophical lineages with insights drawn from postcolonial, critical race and gender theory.
-In this research he has been focusing on issues relevant to epistemology, virtue ethics, philosophy of language, and the philosophy of science.
+In this research he has been focusing on issues relevant to epistemology, virtue ethics, social ontology, philosophy of language, and the philosophy of science.

-He is also developing an additional book-length manuscript on “Power,” which offerers a novel theory of causation for the Human Sciences (based on Metamodernism’s Process Social Ontology) and explores its implications to propose a new theory of power.
+Finally, he is also developing an additional book-length manuscript on “Power,” which offerers a novel theory of causation for the Human Sciences (based on Metamodernism’s Process Social Ontology) and explores its implications to propose a new theory of power.

-Selected Publications:
+Publications:

-Monographs:
+Single-Authored Monographs:

-• The Invention of Religion in Japan.
+The Invention of Religion in Japan.
 University of Chicago Press, 2012.

 Winner: Society for the Scientific Study of Religion- Distinguished Book of the Year Award